Michal-Surmacz/MySQL_for_Ecommerce_and_Web_Analytics/README.md

 # My objectives in the final project included:
-1. Tell the story of your company's growth, using trended performance data,
+1. Tell the story of company's growth, using trended performance data,
 2. Use the database to explain how you’ve been able to produce growth, by diving in to channels and website optimizations,
 3. Flex my analytical muscles so the VCs know your company is a serious data-driven shop